- Mission & Vision

 - Sponsor Run & Walk for the Whales

 - Book an Eco-Cruise

 - Ocean Store

-For lifelong learners, we offer our free monthly "Making Waves" Lecture Series, held on the third Thursday of each month, from 6 pm to 7:30 pm at our Discovery Center overlooking Ma'alaea Harbor.
-Please also check our events calendars for other free lectures, slideshows and presentations throughout the year.
+For lifelong learners at any age, we offer free “Making Waves” lecture series.
+Usually, held on the third Thursday of each month from 6pm to 7:30pm, the series is hosted in our Ocean Science Discovery Center overlooking Ma’alaea Harbor.